JetBrains/teamcity-documentation/topics/build-configuration.md

 Build configuration settings include:
 * [General settings](configuring-general-settings.md)
-* [Version control settings](vcs-root.md), defining how the source code is retrieved from VCS, where it is checked out to, etc.
+* [Version control settings](vcs-root.md), defining how the source code is retrieved from VCS, where it is checked out to, and so on
-* [Build steps](configuring-build-steps.md), i.e. actions that are run sequentially: e.g. running msbuild, a script, unit tests, etc.
+* [Build steps](configuring-build-steps.md), that are sequentially run actions: for example, running msbuild, a script, or unit tests
 * [Triggers](configuring-build-triggers.md), which are rules defining when to start a new build
 * [Failure conditions](build-failure-conditions.md) specifying when a build will be marked as failed
 * Additional [build features](adding-build-features.md)
 * Dependencies:
     * for [snapshot dependencies](snapshot-dependencies.md), TeamCity will run all dependent builds on the sources taken at the moment the build they depend on starts
-    * For [artifact dependencies](artifact-dependencies.md), before a build is started, all artifacts this build depends on will be downloaded and placed in their configured target locations and then will be used by the build.
+    * for [artifact dependencies](artifact-dependencies.md), before a build is started, all artifacts this build depends on will be downloaded and placed in their configured target locations and then will be used by the build
 * [Parameters](configuring-build-parameters.md) which allow sharing settings
 * Agent requirements specifying whether a [build configuration](build-configuration.md) can run on a particular [build agent](build-agent.md).